Top Brexiteer Boris Johnson penned arguments for staying in EU: report

 During the campaign, Johnson traveled around Britain on a bus emblazoned with a slogan suggesting that Britain was sending 350 million pounds ($435 million) a week to the EU - a figure rejected as inaccurate by experts - and the money would be better spent on the National Health Service.

-Before becoming foreign secretary, Johnson was better known for many years for his comic talent, colorful language and dishevelled hair than for his attention to policy detail.
+Before becoming foreign secretary, Johnson was better known for many years for his comic talent, colorful language and disheveled hair than for his attention to policy detail.

 The son of a senior EU official who spent part of his childhood in Brussels, Johnson first made his name as a newspaper correspondent there in the early 1990s, where he wrote numerous articles denouncing European regulations.